Audio/MIDI multitrack recording software

 M4A files use a lossy compression algorithm that degrades sound quality.
 Sound quality tends to be slightly better than MP3.

-The Mac version supports lossless 'ALAC' compression.
+The Mac version supports lossless ALAC compression.

 MP3 files

-Every time a new MP3 file is created the audio quality can be chosen: Medium, High, Higher or Very High.
-These options correspond to 56, 128, 192 and 256 kb/sec (stereo files) or 32, 64, 96 and 128 kb/sec (mono files).
+Each time a new MP3 file is created, the audio quality can be selected: Medium, High, Higher, or Very High.
+These options correspond to 56, 128, 192, and 256 kbps (stereo files) or 32, 64, 96, and 128 kbps (mono files).

 Note for Windows 7 users:

-The 64-bit version expects a 'lame_enc64.dll' file in the C:\Program Files\MtStudio folder.
+The 64-bit version expects a "lame_enc64.dll" file in the C:\Program Files\MtStudio folder.

-The 32-bit version expects a 'lame_enc.dll' file in the C:\Program Files\MtStudio folder (C:\Program Files (x86)\MtStudio on 64 bit Windows).
+The 32-bit version expects a "lame_enc.dll" file in the C:\Program Files\MtStudio folder (C:\Program Files (x86)\MtStudio on 64-bit Windows).

 You can search the web for the files mentioned.
-If there's no dll file any ACM codecs which are on your system will be used.

 Legacy files